bekk/bekk-christmas/post/react/how-i-structure-my-react-code.md

 First, a few words about how I am as a developer.
 When I code, I see what I'm building as a building blocks - like a puzzle.
 Every thing I make, every function I write or component I implement, is a part of a larger picture.

-I'm also very fond of visualizing stuff.
-I tend to draw stuff when I explain, and I love when what my users are using, the actual pieces of UI, is reflected in the code base as well.
+I'm also very fond of visualizing what I work with.
+I tend to draw when I explain, and I love when what my users are using, the actual pieces of UI, is reflected in the code base as well.

 Another thing that's important to me is to get a top level overview quickly, and understanding what a component does as simply as possible.
 Both through spending time choosing the right names, but also through visualizing hierarchies through usage.